3DBAG/3dbag-docs/docs/en/delivery/cityjson.md

 The three guiding principles for the format are compactness, simplicity and ease of use for software development.
 CityJSON has a 6x smaller size than CityGML due to the JSON-encoding.
 Furthermore, there are already [several open software that work with CityJSON](https://www.cityjson.org/software/) files.
 We present a few of them below, try them out!

-The CityJSON files of the 3D BAG contain all the three LoDs and the attributes that apply to the whole building.
+The CityJSON files of the 3D BAG contain all the [3D layers](../../schema/layers/#data-layers) (LoD1.2, LoD1.3, LoD2.2), but only the attributes that apply to the whole building.

 ## ninja and azul